pgfactory/kirby-pagefactory-plugin/install/content/assets/autoload/readme.txt

 PageFactory
 -----------

-Place your site-wide assets (.css, .js etc)  here.
+Place your site-wide assets (.css/.scss and .js etc)  here.
-Loading instructions will be injected into the rendered HTML code.
+Loading instructions will be injected into the HTML code.

-//??? scss compiled?